Germany wants US, EU to forge 'Marshall Plan for democracy' | DW | 09.01.2021

 He warned that "the belief in cohesion, in democracy as the most humane form of government, and in the persuasive power of science and reason" can only be preserved together.

-In order to achieve this, there were "no better, closer, more natural partners in the 21st century than America and Europe," Maas told dpa.
+In order to achieve this, there were "no better, closer, more natural partners in the 21st century than America and Europe," Maas told DPA.
+His latest comments come after Berlin pledged to look for a "new deal" with Washington in November.

 On the US campaign trail last year, President-elect Biden floated the idea of a "global summit for democracy" during his first year in office.
 Biden is set to be inaugurated on January 20.